eavior/react-material-ui-home-automation/README.md

 The back-end server can be found here: <https://github.com/eavior/home-automation-nodejs-server>

 <i>Update: I am creating another back-end server here: <https://github.com/eavior/django-server>.
 This one is created with Django, to improve my Python skills.
 I intend the functionality to be a copy of the NodeJS server.
-This server is deployed on AWS (<http://ec2-18-185-249-86.eu-central-1.compute.amazonaws.com/admin/>)</i>
+This server has been deployed on AWS EC2 (but has been deactivated now to avoid running costs).

 Future enhancements that should make it user-friendly, include: